Rubick-dev/100-days-of-code/log.md

 ### --- Day 86 Monday 11th June, 2018 --- ###

-**Today's Progress**: Continued on with the advanced WEb dev course.
+**Today's Progress**: Continued on with the advanced Web dev course, module 2.
 6 hours of study.

 **Thoughts**: Keyframes was the highlight and this part had a do it yourself project I had to build.
 Very simplae project